Cam Miller: Professional career

+Las Vegas Raiders

 Miller was selected by the Las Vegas Raiders with the 215th overall pick in the sixth round of the 2025 NFL draft and was endorsed by former NFL quarterback Tom Brady.
 He was waived on August 26 as part of final roster cuts and re-signed to the practice squad the next day.

+Miami Dolphins

+On January 1, 2026, Miller was signed by the Miami Dolphins off of the Raiders' practice squad.

+On August 30, 2026, Miller was waived by the Dolphins as part of final roster cuts.